Consciously Curating Connection

 This creates tension in modern life.
 Conscious curation lets us invest in nourishing relationships, but requires energy that might not be available during vulnerable times.
 The village model provides automatic social contact - you see people whether you want to or not - but offers no guarantee of quality.

-We need both: carefully chosen intimate relationships plus regular, predictable social contact that doesn't depend on our emotional state.
+Turn out we need both: carefully chosen intimate relationships plus regular, predictable social contact that doesn't depend on our emotional state.

 My Recipe for Conscious Connection

-Second, the adoptive friendship group - being welcomed into forty-five years of shared history where I exist on the graceful periphery.
+Second, the adoptive friendship group: being welcomed into forty-five years of shared history where I exist on the graceful periphery.
 Not central membership, but a valued place at the edge of something beautiful that predates me.
 Sometimes witnessing others' lives with appreciation is connection enough.

 Third, the automatic interactions within my 1km radius: Spiridoula the baker, Nikos the green grocer, Elpida at the dry cleaner, Kari at gym reception.
-When I'm struggling, I still need bread - so I still get human contact without emotional labour.
+When I'm struggling, I still need bread, so I still get human contact without emotional labour.

 References